 - Labor hours and payroll information

 Most popular restaurant chains use accounting software to run these reports and keep their profit and loss (P&L) statements in order.
 You can easily find restaurant accounting software online or at computer and media stores.
 Popular restaurant financial software includes Quickbooks, Microsoft Dynamics GP, and Peachtree, to name a few.
-Although many restauranteurs consider financial software to be indispensable, software packages like these can cost anywhere from one hundred dollars to ten thousand dollars.
+Although many restauranteurs consider financial software to be indispensable, packages like these can cost anywhere from one hundred dollars to ten thousand dollars.
 Good research is necessary before deciding to make a purchase.

 Busy restaurants often need to use some form of paging system to communicate with their guests when a table becomes available.
 Many restaurant staff will still write down names on a list and call the party when a table is ready.
 Modern restaurant owners may decide to implement restaurant pagers at the host station, which are arguably less intrusive and more streamlined than calling out names.
 Pagers also give customers the freedom to wait outside or by the bar area without confusing the host.
 There are several paging technologies that restaurants can use to alert patrons that their table is ready.
 The following list represents a handful of those technologies:

 Basic pager technology includes the handheld pager, often called the “coaster pager” because of its size and resemblance to a drink coaster.
-When the guest’s table is ready, the host enters the appropriate pager number into the pager system keypad, This will cause the pager to vibrate and blink.
+When the guest’s table is ready, the host enters the appropriate pager number into the pager system keypad, and this will cause the pager to vibrate and blink.
 It is good to keep in mind that conventional pagers like this can limit the distance customers can wander while waiting.

 The paddle coaster works just like the typical coaster pager but it has a plastic tab attached for advertisement space.
-Many restaurants will use this space to advertise their name and slogan, or perhaps a special product.
+Many restaurants will use this space to advertise their name and slogan, or perhaps a special promotion.

 Technology for Creating Ambience